 In the last year, we have seen a major change in how sexual and child abuse is viewed and handled by authorities.
 In the #MeToo and #ChurchToo era, more courageous survivors are safely telling their stories.
 Even cult leaders are being held accountable for abuses they inflicted.
 For example, recently NXIVM leader Keith Raniere was convicted.
 Other harmful groups are also being sued such as Scientology.
 Attorney Marci Hamilton, founder of the nonprofit think tank ChildUSA, is accomplishing many victories.
-I previously published a blog and video of her talk about my forensic think tank at Harvard called the Program in Psychiatry and the Law.
+I previously published a blog and video of her talk about my forensic think tank at The Program in Psychiatry and the Law, at the Massachusetts Mental Health Center, a teaching hospital of the Harvard Medical School.
 Marci came and spoke about her quest to abolish statute of limitations for child sexual abuse.
 She is now one of seven victims’ rights attorneys representing a former Scientologist who suffered great harm as a child raised in that organization.
 Their goal is to hold the church “accountable for a history of extensive abuse.”
 And they have set up a website to help gather additional allegations.

 In January, Governor Cuomo signed and New York State passed the Child Victims Act:

 The Child Victims Act will allow child victims to seek prosecution against their abuser until the age of 55 in civil cases, a significant increase from the previous limit of age 23.
 For criminal cases, victims can seek prosecution until they turn 28.
 The bill also includes a one-year window during which victims of any age or time limit can come forward to prosecute.

 This one-year window has made it possible for any victims to come forward and seek justice.
 And for the Jehovah’s Witnesses, since their headquarters are located in New York, this means victims from any state can come forward.
 (If you would like to see help from a qualified lawyer, click here.)